wp-plugins/lh-posse/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

-A flexible way to syndicate your content to Facebook and Twitter via IFTTT using customised feeds.
+A flexible way to syndicate your content to Facebook, Twitter, Google Drive and many more via IFTTT using customised feeds.
 == Description ==

-Once activated the plugin adds two new feeds.
-E.G. http://localhero.biz/feed/lh-posse-fb/ and http://localhero.biz/feed/lh-posse-tw/ these feeds are customised for flexible syndication via IFTTT to social media.
+Once activated the plugin adds three new feeds.
+E.G. http://localhero.biz/feed/lh-posse-fb/,  http://localhero.biz/feed/lh-posse-tw/, and   http://localhero.biz/feed/lh-posse-attach/.
+These feeds are customised for flexible syndication via IFTTT to social media and online productivity apps.
 You can view the recipes utilising lh-posse feeds here: https://ifttt.com/recipes/search?q=lh-posse&ac=false

 It has been developed for use in [LocalHero][].